qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 | *Increase by clicking to the ads*    | *Yes*         |

 Insights:
-* The average purchases per user received impressions but not clicked to ads were lower than received impressions in overall.
+* The average purchases for users received impressions but not clicked to ads were lower than those received impressions in overall.
 * Clicking to ads might not lead to higher purchase rate.